 Carrying Bag & Accessories

 Depending on how you want to carry your kettle around, the design of the carrying bags could be a decisive factor.
-Ghillie Kettles come with a drawstring sack that can convert into a backpack.
+Ghillie Kettles come with a drawstring sack that can convert into a backpack just like a tent you can bring in your backpack.
 Conversely, the Kelly bag has a single drawstring.
 However, the latter also has a cinch to keep it closed tightly.

 Both bags are designed to also hold any accessories you purchase or receive in a set.